mysql/mysql-router/README.txt

 Building
 --------

-To build the MySQL Harness, you have to provide a name for the harness when executing CMake.
-For example, if you want the harness to be named *router* then you have to use the line:
+To build the MySQL Harness you use the standard steps to build from
+CMake:

-    cmake -DHARNESS_NAME:String=router .
+    cmake .
+    make

+If you want to do an out-of-source build, the procedure is:

+    mkdir build
+    cd build
+    cmake <path-to-source>
+    make

 Installing
 ----------